tianon/wishlist/zulip.md

 ### Zulip Cloud

 - not thrilled about the free tier message limit or the pricing for "home" usage, but perhaps that's what I get for considering an enterprisey solution
+  - maybe we qualify for a "community plan" ?
+"Communities and personal organizations (clubs, groups of friends, volunteer groups, etc.)"

 - the 5GB of storage has me _really_ worried because for personal family chat, we're likely to be sharing a lot of images over time and the storage for those is really going to add up fast
   - it would be neat if I could bring my own (image) storage, somehow?  like provide a Backblaze B2/AWS S3 bucket, or similar

 - organization-level audit logs (which IPs are accessing, etc)
   - this helps with the peace-of-mind for how private my household chats are, because many of them will be really sensitive

+- warrant/federal access policy?

 (ideally I'd really self-host which would make both of these moot, but that's also why this section is nested under Dockerization -- self-hosting also has rough implications for the household-acceptance-factor because it becomes my problem to provide remote access to it and secure it appropriately, but that's tenable)